 A graduate of Duke Law School, Richard Willstatter has emerged as a leader among New York’s criminal defense lawyers.
-He is the President-elect of the New York State Association of Criminal Defense Lawyers (NYSACDL), an organization of 600 lawyers across the state, dedicated to protecting the rights of the accused and strengthening the criminal defense bar.
+He is a past President of the New York State Association of Criminal Defense Lawyers (NYSACDL), an organization of more than 750 lawyers across the state, dedicated to protecting the rights of the accused and strengthening the criminal defense bar.
 For several years, Mr. Willstatter has headed the Amicus committee of NYSACDL, which coordinates the filing of “friend of the court” briefs on important legal issues before state and federal courts.
-He is also an active member of the nationwide National Association of Criminal Defense Lawyers (NACDL), where he serves as a vice-chairman of the Amicus Curiae committee.
+He is also an active member of the nationwide National Association of Criminal Defense Lawyers (NACDL), where he serves as a vice-chair of the Amicus Curiae committee.

 Mr. Willstatter is a tenacious advocate for his clients, well known among his colleagues for a no-nonsense approach that stresses preparation, research, solid paperwork, investigation, and assistance of experts when needed.